epigraphy-info/epigraphy-info/meeting_pages/workshop_2.md

 ### Attendance

-We kindly ask you to visit the [Doodle Poll](https://doodle.com/poll/gmmuqbvpsrtwwqgc) and register either your attendance or one of the other two options by September 24th.
+We kindly ask you to visit the [Doodle Poll](https://doodle.com/poll/gmmuqbvpsrtwwqgc){:target="_blank" rel="noopener"}  and register either your attendance or one of the other two options by September 24th.

 ### Preliminary programme